Mt. Whitney Climb Overview

 $1390; 1:1 Ratio

-East Face or East Buttress: Excellent physical condition, previous backpacking experience, ability to follow 5.6 (East Face) or 5.8 (East Buttress) multipitch rock climbs.
+East Face or East Buttress: All of the above, plus the ability to follow 5.6 (East Face) or 5.8 (East Buttress) multipitch rock climbs.

 For beginners and other climbers who do not have their own personal climbing equipment, we offer rental equipment.
 The following items are available to rent in the Sierra: